Fort Collins, Colorado: History

-Although the city was affected by the Great Depression and simultaneous drought, it nevertheless experienced slow and steady growth throughout the early part of the twentieth century.
+Although the city was affected by the Great Depression and simultaneous drought, it nevertheless experienced slow and steady growth throughout the early part off the twentieth century.
 During the decade following World War II, the population doubled and an era of economic prosperity occurred.
 Old buildings were razed to make way for new, modern structures.
 Along with revitalization came many changes, including the closing of the Great Western sugar factory in 1955, and a new city charter, adopting a council-manager form of government in 1954.
 Similarly, Colorado State University's enrollment doubled during the 1960s, making it the city's primary economic force by the end of the century.

 Fort Collins gained a reputation as a very conservative city in the twentieth century, with a prohibition of alcoholic beverages, a contentious political issue in the town's early decades, being retained from the late 1890s until student activism helped bring it to an end in 1969.
 During that same period, civil rights activism and anti-war disturbances heightened tensions in the city, including the burning of several buildings on the CSU campus.

 During the late 20th century, Fort Collins expanded rapidly to the south, adding new development, including several regional malls.
 Management of city growth patterns became a political priority during the 1980s, as well as the revitalization of Fort Collins' Old Town with the creation of a Downtown Development Authority.
 In late July 1997, the city experienced a flash flood after and during a 31-hour period when 10–14 in of rain fell.
 The rainfall was the heaviest on record for an urban area of Colorado.
 Five people were killed and $5 million in damages were dealt to the city.
 The waters flooded Colorado State University's library and brought about $140 million in damages to the institution.